minvws/nl-covid19-notification-app-website/_questions/es/17-hoe-betrouwbaar-is-een-melding.md

 index: 3
 set: 4
 published: false
-title: Hoe betrouwbaar is een melding?
+title: How reliable are the notifications?
 lang: es
 categories:
 - es